EDJR94/sentiment_analysis/README.md

 |  F1 Score | 0.8489 |

 ## Introducing the Neutral Sentiment Category for User Deployment
-I made an App on Streamlit for users to try some reviews and get the sentiment.
+"I've developed an app using Streamlit where users can input reviews and instantly receive sentiment analysis results.

 Upon analyzing the predictions of our model, I observed that for certain reviews, the model exhibited uncertainty or lacked strong confidence in its predictions.
 To accommodate such instances and offer a more nuanced classification, I've introduced a "Neutral" sentiment category.